 - pre and post training telephone and email support

-- a grammar booklet to accompany the LIT units
+- an online grammar booklet to accompany the LIT units

 - methods for pupil identification on entry to Year 7